stephenlb/pubnub-mongo-pipe/blog.md

 on how the `mongopipe` ruby gem works and what is involved in coordinating the embeddable mobile HTML5 animated map.

-If you have any more questions please tweet [@PubNub](http://twitter.com/PubNub).
+If you have any more questions please tweet [@PubNub](http://twitter.com/PubNub) directly.

-You may be curious on the connectivity mechanism between your iPhone App and your MongoDB Sever.
+You may be curious about the connectivity mechanism between your iPhone App and your MongoDB Sever.
-Checkout the **PubNub WebSocket Reference** below to see the transport mechanism.
+Checkout the **PubNub WebSocket Reference** below to see the transport mechanism utilized.

+Thank you for reading!

 ## PubNub WebSocket Reference

-The MongoDB Pipe uses the PubNub WebSocket interface which provides an always-on synchronization direct to your iPhone app.
+The MongoDB Pipe uses the PubNub Network WebSocket interface which provides an always-on socket connection to your iPhone app.
-The PubNub WebSocket acts as a broadcast receiver and syncs directly to your mobile device in real-time with your MongoDB server via MongoPipe.
+The PubNub Network WebSocket acts as a broadcast receiver and syncs directly to your mobile device in real-time from your MongoDB server via MongoPipe.

 Following is an example of how the Map app implements the socket: